cloudflare/cloudflare-docs/content/health-checks/how-to/health-checks-notifications.md

 {{<Aside type="note">}}

-A notification is only sent after a change of status in the marjority of all selected region(s).
-For a single region, this will be 2 of 3 datacentres; with 13 regions selected, this will be 7 of 13 regions (each regioning requiring a majority).
+A notification is only sent after a change of status in the majority of all selected region(s).

+For a single region, this will be 2 of 3 data centers.
+With 13 regions selected, this will be 7 of 13 regions.

 {{</Aside>}}